The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 # <!--8.--> Support for Adobe Flash and Adobe Flash Player has ended!

-[Adobe](https://adobe.com) decided to [EOL Adobe Flash Player (and Adobe Flash)](https://www.adobe.com/products/flashplayer/end-of-life.html) in December 31 2020.
+[Adobe](https://adobe.com) has decided to [EOL Adobe Flash Player (and Adobe Flash)](https://www.adobe.com/products/flashplayer/end-of-life.html) in December 31 2020.

 As a result, Flash and Flash Player has already gotten their EOL from Adobe (no support or updates at all).
-For more information, [click here to learn more about why Flash and Flash Player was killed from no support and updates in Adobe (HTML only)](https://www.adobe.com/products/flashplayer/end-of-life.html) or, go to <https://www.adobe.com/products/flashplayer/end-of-life.html> which is an HTML.
+For more information, [click here to learn more about why Flash and Flash Player was killed from no support and updates in Adobe (HTML only)](https://www.adobe.com/products/flashplayer/end-of-life.html) or, go to https://www.adobe.com/products/flashplayer/end-of-life.html which is an HTML.

 ![Youssef Land](https://user-images.githubusercontent.com/63739514/131213918-b782fcf0-1db3-487b-b5d1-84aba6a73741.png) ![Unicorn!](https://github.com/unicorn.png)